Gothic Architecture c. 1200 to c. 1600

 Gothic Medieval Church Architecture

-The Gothic era coincided with a superior knowledge of engineering; this is reflected in churches built during this era.
-Gothic cathedrals and churches were different from normal building, the increase in skills and knowledge acquired meant that the stones were custom cut to fit next to other stone blocks with accurate precision.
+The Gothic era coincided with superior knowledge of engineering; this is reflected in churches built during this era.
+Gothic cathedrals and churches were different from the normal buildings, the increase in skills and knowledge acquired meant that the stones were custom cut to fit next to other stone blocks with accurate precision.

 Shaped stones were therefore used to replace the large stone blocks preferred by the Normans.
 Additionally, the hollow walls were not used by later architects.
-Pillars and wall were solid which allowed them to hack though much greater weight.
+Pillars and walls were solid which allowed them to hack through much greater weight.
 This simple idea made it possible for churches to be built bigger than Norman ones.

 As the Renaissance fever thrived across the world, the Gothic period came to a close in most parts of Europe.
 The Renaissance marked an era of improvement in people’s life style and the return of the arts and architecture of the Greek and Roman periods, ushering in neoclassicism.